shishir-909/Survival-Analysis/README.md

 As I finish reading a specific chapter from the Survival Analysis book, I will pick a relevant dataset from the second book in order to illustrate application of the methods learnt.
 I will extensively use the "survival" package in R wherever possible.
 This README will be updated after every post.

-## Article 1: Time to event analysis: An Introduction (Blog 1/Blog-1.html)
+## Article 1: Time to event analysis: An Introduction (https://rpubs.com/shishir909/1188293)
 ## Article 2: Competing Risks in Failure Time Data (https://rpubs.com/shishir909/1190065)